-Freehold building 2 1/2%
+Freehold building 2 1⁄2%

 Leasehold Improvement 10%

-Computer equipment 20% - 331/3%

-Furniture and fixtures 10%
+Furniture and equipment 10% - 331/3%

-Other equipment 15%

 Property, plant and equipment are periodically reviewed for impairment.
 Where the carrying amount of an asset is greater than its estimated recoverable amount, it is written down immediately to its recoverable amount.